 - Check if the incorrect captcha triggers an “invalid captcha” warning text.

 - Check if the correct email ID and captcha redirect the user to the next page for password extraction.

 - Check if the New link on the captcha box creates a new captcha text.

 - Use mobile or secret questions to check if Microsoft gives further password extraction instructions.

 - Check if the mobile number verification process is triggered after selection.

 - Check if the secret question verifies the right answer.

-- Check if following the specific instruction (as per the country of origin of account) leads to a password reset.
+- Check if following the specific instruction (as per the account’s country of origin) leads to a password reset.

 - Check if the password reset process allows the user to set a new password.